How To Prepare Your Baby for Sleep Training

 - Talk about plans for tomorrow to give your little something to look forward to

-We start out using the potty, then she has either a bath or shower.
-Afterward, she picks out her pajamas and gets dressed.
-She brushes her teeth with a little help.
-Next, she picks out a story and she gets to choose who will read it.
+We start out using the toilet, then if it’s a “tubbie night”, they have either a bath or shower.
+Afterward, they pick out their pajamas and get dressed.
+They brush their teeth with a little help.
+Next, they each pick out a story to read with mom or dad.

-For some of our favorite books, check out this post: 20 Perfect Books To Give As Baby Gifts.
+For some of our favorite books, check out this post: 21 Perfect Books to Give As Baby Shower Gifts

-After lullabies are on, she gives daddy and mommy hugs and kisses and we put her in the crib.
+After lullabies are on, they give daddy and mommy hugs and kisses and get into their crib and bed.

 Here are some of the more common sleep training methods briefly explained.